crazy-max/docker-rrdcached/README.md

 ### Docker Compose

 Docker compose is the recommended way to run this image.
-You can use the following [docker compose template](examples/compose/docker-compose.yml), then run the container :
+You can use the following [docker compose template](examples/compose/docker-compose.yml), then run the container:

 ```bash
 docker-compose up -d